jonahdf/jonahdf.github.io/_posts/2020-07-21-dewey-point.md

 Then, we decided to check out lower Yosemite falls.
 With a low water season, not as spectacular as always, but still beautiful nonetheless!
 {% include image.html file="falls.jpg" width="500" description="" %}

-{% include image.html file="bear.jpg" width="600" description="On the way back to the car, we were delighted to spot a wild black bear munching on some berries!
+On the way back to the car, we were delighted to spot a wild black bear munching on some berries!
-" %}
+{% include image.html file="bear.jpg" width="600" %}